Storing Personal Passwords in PAM360

 1. Encrypting Personal Passwords

-To gain access to the Personal tab, you must provide an encryption passphrase.
-While using the Personal tab in PAM360 is optional, administrators can enforce creation of an encryption passphrase for all users from the General Settings.
-To set a strong password policy, go to Settings >> General Settings or navigate to Admin >> Resource Config >> Password Policies and customize password polices as per your requirement.
+To access the Personal tab, you must provide an encryption passphrase.
+While using the personal tab in PAM360 is optional, administrators can enforce the creation of an encryption passphrase for all users from the General Settings section.
+To set a password policy, go to Admin >> Customization >> General Settings or navigate to Admin >> Password Management >> Password Policies and customize password policies as per your requirements.

 1. Navigate to the Personal tab.

-Choose the required encryption method, enter your encryption passphrase and click Save to save the changes.
+Choose the required encryption method, enter your encryption passphrase, and click Save to apply the changes.
+All your passwords will be encrypted and securely stored in the database using the chosen encryption method.

 2. Storing Personal Accounts

-2.1 Web Accounts
+2.1 Add Accounts

 1. Service Name: Enter the name of the web service.

-2. Service URL: Enter the URL.
+2. Service URL: Enter the URL of the web service.

 3. Login Name: Enter the login name of the web account.